 Access to Pre-Physician Assistant Advising (Progression Standards)

-Pre-PA students who fall below the standard of a 3.00 cumulative GPA and a 2.70 BC GPA are at high risk of not being admitted to a PA program.
+Pre-physician assistant students who fall below the standard of a 3.00 cumulative GPA and a 2.70 BC GPA are at high risk of not being admitted to a physician assistant program.
 Targeted advising for these students focuses on strengthening academic skills as well as career exploration.
-If a student falls below the standard in a subsequent performance review, they will be administratively dropped from the pre-PA minor.
-This action will not impede a student from applying to PA programs, nor will it have an impact on a student’s degree program as the pre-PA program is not a major.
+If a student falls below the standard in a subsequent performance review, they will be administratively dropped from the pre-physician assistant minor.
+This action will not impede a student from applying to physician assistant programs, nor will it have an impact on a student’s degree program as the pre-physician assistant program is not a major.

-Students who wish to re-enter the Pre-Physician Assistant minor may do so as long as they meet the GPA standards (3.00 cumulative GPA and 2.70 BC GPA).
+Students who wish to re-enter the pre-physician assistant minor may do so as long as they meet the GPA standards (3.00 cumulative GPA and 2.70 BC GPA).

 Pre-professional health programs do not ensure that all prerequisites for admission to health professions schools are met.
 Students should inquire with physician assistant schools of interest, including JMU, to confirm details of admission requirements.